damarisbangean/paradigmsofglobalization/internationalrelations.md

 > <iframe src="https://documents.cortext.net/lib/mapexplorer/explorerjs.html?file=https://assets.cortext.net/docs/ec3b4e4e02a0035da7c63f574ca36878" frameborder="0" style="overflow:hidden;border:1px solid #DDDDDD;" width="1100" height="800" allowfullscreen></iframe>

+Here, we notice that the countries are much more clearly categorized into regional groupings.

 ## 1991-2012

 > <iframe src="https://documents.cortext.net/lib/mapexplorer/explorerjs.html?file=https://assets.cortext.net/docs/6c19a2c040fb851fa31254a73f1b7c67" frameborder="0" style="overflow:hidden;border:1px solid #DDDDDD;" width="1100" height="800" allowfullscreen></iframe>

+Finally, our last network map delineats the distinctions between regions, and also indicates some outstanding geopolitical developments.

-Notice the "explosion" of countries that came after the dissolution of the Soviet Union in 1991.
-Suddenly!
+Particularly, notice the "explosion" of countries that came after the dissolution of the Soviet Union in 1991.
+Suddenly, after the Communist Revolutions from 1989-1992 we have an entirely new cluster of countries that came to the fore in the wake of the former Union of Soviet Socialist Republics (USSR)!